ad-si/awesome-lego/README.md

 ## Archives

 - [brickset] - Your LEGO set guide.
-- [rebrickable] - Combine your LEGO sets to create other sets
+- [Rebrickable] - Combine your LEGO sets to create other sets
 - [brickimedia] - An open project to create the largest LEGO fan network on the web
 	- [brickipedia] -  A collaboratively written free online LEGO encyclopedia.
 	- [brickimedia customs] - Content made by its own contributors.